 In the reduced zone scheme the wavevectors k satisfying this condition lie on the boundary of the zone and at its centre.
+Can see this in the 1D model.

 - (3) The degeneracy is two-fold on the zone surface but can be, and generally is, higher on zone edges and corners.
 For N-fold degeneracy the determinantal condition is applied to an $N \times N$ matrix and so the details of the energy gap will be different depending on the nature of the degeneracy and dimension, N, of the space of degenerate states. - (4) The condition for Bragg scattering from k to k' is